Looking for inspiration from some Korean Proverbs? You’ve come to the right place!

 Meaning: Misery loves company

 Literal Translation: A widower knows a widow’s sorrow

 When to use it: You can use this Korean proverb to express the idea that unhappy people like to express their emotions to others or are comforted by the unhappiness of others.
 An example could be a student who gets detention and tries to get others in trouble, so they don’t need to serve it alone!

 You can also use this proverb for people who love to gossip or use harsh words or language toward others.
 They find happiness or enjoyment in talking about unfortunate events in other people’s lives.

 6. 낮말은 새가 듣고 밤말은 쥐가 듣는다 (nanmareun saega deutgo bammareun jwiga deunneunda)

 Meaning: The walls have ears

 Literal Translation: Birds hear the words spoken in the day, and mice hear the words spoken at night

-When to use it: If you know someone who spreads rumors or talks poorly of others, you should step in and say this Korean proverb.
+When to use it: People are social beings, and one culture that we all have is we communicate with each other.
+And if you know someone who spreads rumors or talks poorly of others, you should step in and say this Korean proverb.